bambinos/bambi/README.md

-PsyPyMC
+bambi
 ------
-Mixed-effects Bayesian modeling of psychology data in Python.
+BAyesian Model-Building Interface in Python.
 Docs to follow.